Harry Potter and the Four Founders

 The basic premise of this story was inspired by Gryffindor's Harry Potter, The Heir of Magic, which was put up for adoption by the author, however everything beyond the most basic start is my own creation. .

-Important Notice 06/05/2012—After an announcement by fanfiction dot net that the rating policies will be strictly enforced, I've determined that large parts of this story did not meet the guidelines given in the ratings system.
+Important Notice 08/17/2015—After an announcement by fanfiction dot net that the rating policies will be strictly enforced, I've determined that large parts of this story did not meet the guidelines given in the ratings system.
 Therefore, this story has been heavily edited for content to comply with the newly enforced rating.
-The original, unedited version is available in my yahoo group.
+The original, unedited version is now available in its entirety on Archive of Our Own under the name Darth_marrs.

 Harry Potter and the Four Founders